Financial Aid Terms & Conditions

 - All awards are initially calculated at full-time status (12 credit hours or more).
 After add/drop, awards are recalculated based on actual enrollment.
 Students must register for all Parts of Term at the beginning of a semester in order for payment to include all Parts of Term registration.

 - A student may only receive the Federal Pell Grant for the equivalent of 12 semesters over a lifetime.

 - All awards with the exception of Loans and Work-Study will automatically post to your account.
-Loans and Work-Study require additional processing and must be officially accepted by logging into our secure website through the myEFSC Portal using your EFSC Student ID number and Password.
+Loans and Work-Study require additional processing and must be officially accepted by logging into our secure website through the myEFSC Portal using your EFSC email address and Password.
 Select the Student Services and Financial Aid icon.
 Select Financial Aid and then “My Award Information.”
 Click on “Accept Award Offer by Aid Year.”

 - You will only be funded for coursework required for your major and only one major will be funded per semester.
 If you are self-advising, we recommend that you visit with a EFSC Academic Advisor to plan the coursework you need to complete your degree.
 Financial aid will be adjusted after add/drop is over, so please be prepared to pay for any class that is not required for your primary major.

 - Students offered a Direct Federal Stafford Loan are required to go to visit Direct Loan Applicant Services to complete a Master Promissory Note and Entrance Counseling.

 - Loan eligibility requires students be enrolled and attending 6 or more credit hours per semester required for their major.